adrien-legros/rhods-mnist/docs/lab-instructions.md

 The pipeline completed after approximatively 5 minutes.

 Click on the **Run Ouput** tab.
 Notice that few metadata artifacts has been created throughout the pipeline.
-By default, you can retrieve all logs in html or ipynb format.
-Click on a link to redirect to minio bucket.
+You can retrieve the precision metrics of your model.
+Note that all the cell outputs are logged inside your S3 bucket.

 ![artifacts](./screenshots/run-output.png)